DekodeInteraktiv/project-base/INSTALLATION.md

 ## Local setup
 1. If setting up a new project, create a git repo using [Project base]https://github.com/DekodeInteraktiv/project-base as the template.
 Otherwise skip this step.
-2. Create a new site in Local by Flywheel
+2. Create a new site in Local by Flywheel, make sure that you enable multisite (subdir) if relevant for the project.
 3. Follow one of the methods below (not both!)

 ### Method 1 - Setup replicating server structure
-4. Update environment variables in `./config/development.php`  file:
+4. Rename .env.example to .env and update environment variables:
   * `DB_NAME` - Database name
   * `DB_USER` - Database user
   * `DB_PASSWORD` - Database password